 Between planning meals and excursions, vacations can start to feel like work.
 But when you’re at an all-inclusive resort, everything is taken care of and you don’t have to think about it.
 You don’t even have to leave the premises!

 All-inclusives in the U.S., in general, aren’t like those in the Caribbean and Mexico.
-Club Med Sandpiper Bay (read on for details!) is the only truly all-inclusive resort in the U.S., but many other resorts offer all-inclusive packages that cover accommodations, meals, amenities, and activities.
+Club Med Sandpiper Bay (read on for details!) is the only truly all-inclusive resort in the U.S., but many other resorts offer all-inclusive packages that cover accommodations, daily meals, outdoor pools, other amenities, and fitness activities.
 Our travel writers shared their favorite all-inclusive resorts in the U.S. that specialize in everything from wildlife to wellness.

 Leave your wallet and kick back by the pool with a cold drink at one of these U.S. all-inclusive resorts.